-LME Clear may in its absolute discretion affect a transfer of the positions relating to some but not all of the Open Contracts recorded to an OSA (a "Partial Transfer") in accordance with the provisions in Rule 10.7.6.
+LME Clear may affect a transfer of the positions relating to some but not all of the Open Contracts recorded to an OSA (a "Partial Transfer") in accordance with the provisions in Rule 10.7.6.

-If the DMC elects to facilitate Partial Transfers LME Clear shall then designate one or more indicative Partial Transfer Windows (batch porting) and publish these on the website.
+LME Clear shall designate one or more indicative Partial Transfer Windows (Batch Porting).
 When determining the duration and aggregate number of Partial Transfer Windows, LME Clear shall seek to identify the most favourable risk management solution, having regard to;